 It’s critical to listen to your surgeon’s advice and instructions after the procedure and attend all of your follow-up visits to ensure your recovery process and healing of your scar tissue goes smooth.

 The final results of the procedure are usually permanent.
 But if your gynecomastia was due to using steroids, other drugs, or weight gain, you need to avoid taking those medications and keep a stable weight.
 Otherwise, your gynecomastia will likely return.

-Most patients recover well from gynecomastia, but any surgery has risks.
+Most patients recover well from gynecomastia, but any cosmetic surgery has risks.
 If you have shortness of breath, an erratic heartbeat, or chest pains, go to your doctor immediately.

 Tips For Faster Gynecomastia Surgery Recovery

 You can recover faster from this procedure if you follow these tips:

 - You can apply ice or cold compresses to your chest to reduce pain and swelling.
 But place a towel or cloth between the compress and skin first.